openmhealth/shimmer/README.md

         * [omh:step-count](http://www.openmhealth.org/developers/schemas/#step-count)
     * sleep
         * [omh:sleep-duration](http://www.openmhealth.org/developers/schemas/#sleep-duration)

+<sup>1</sup> *The Fitbit API does not provide time zone information for the data points it returns.
+Furthermore, it is not possible to infer the time zone from any of the information provided.
+Because OMH schemas do not allow local time, we need to assign a time zone to timestamps.
+We set the time zone of all timestamps to UTC for consistency, even if the data may not have occured in that time zone.
+This means that unless the event actually occurred in UTC, the timestamps will be incorrect.
+Please consider this when working with data normalized into OMH schemas that are retrieved from the Fitbit shim.
+We will fix this as soon as Fitbit makes changes to their API to provide time zone information.

 You can learn more about these shims and endpoints on the Open mHealth [developer site](http://www.openmhealth.org/developers/getting-started/).